5.3 Youth representation bodies

 Composition

-Additionally, representatives of different public institutions and youth and for youth organisations (such as state secretaries, special adviser of the minister, additional representatives of the Ministry of Tourism and Youth, National Youth Council of Serbia- KOMS, etc.) can attend Youth Council meetings.
+Representatives of other public institutions and youth and for youth organisations (such as state secretaries, special adviser of the minister, additional representatives of the Ministry of Tourism and Youth, National Youth Council of Serbia- KOMS, etc.) may attend Youth Council meetings.

-Youth Council meetings are open to the public and held at least twice a year.
-The Council is chaired by the Minister in charge of youth issues.
+Youth Council meetings are open to the public and held on a semi-annual basis.

 Role and responsibilities